-What is life insurance laddering?
+What is a life insurance laddering strategy?

 Our insurance needs will vary throughout the course of our lives, based on changes around major life events, debts, and responsibilities and we require different amounts of coverage throughout the length of your policy’s term.
 A solution to this is something called life insurance laddering (insurance ladder strategy).
 Using life insurance laddering, you purchase multiple insurance policies with different coverage amounts to address specific protection needs for specific periods of time in your life, and they will expire as individual policies at different times.
 This strategy can and save you thousands of dollars in premiums.